matildalab/hands-on-training/day03/README.md

 # Memory and Performance Optimisation on the IPU

 This tutorial contains basic optimization tips for using IPUs.
-Check out [MEMORY AND PERFORMANCE OPTIMISATION ON THE IPU](https://docs.graphcore.ai/projects/memory-performance-optimisation/en/latest/index.html#memory-and-performance-optimisation-on-the-ipu) for more advanced techniques and [IPU_hands-on_day03.pdf](https://github.com/matildalab/hands-on-training/blob/main/day03/IPU_hands-on_day03.pdf) for more detailed explanation of the codes.
+Check out [MEMORY AND PERFORMANCE OPTIMISATION ON THE IPU](https://docs.graphcore.ai/projects/memory-performance-optimisation/en/latest/index.html#memory-and-performance-optimisation-on-the-ipu) for more advanced techniques and [IPU_hands-on_day03.pdf](./IPU_hands-on_day03.pdf) for more detailed performance results.
+Note that this sample code is NOT heavily optimized in that several un-optimized implementations are used.
+This tutorial focuses on easy understanding of each techniques with minimum code changes.

 ## Half Precision